pjrobertson/futo-literatim/README.md

 LiteratIM Keyboard is a modified version of FUTO keyboard, a keyboard app created by FUTO with the goal of making a good modern keyboard that stays offline and doesn't spy on you.
 That keyboard is a fork of [LatinIME, The Android Open-Source Keyboard](https://android.googlesource.com/platform/packages/inputmethods/LatinIME), with significant changes made to it.

-The FUTO code in this repositor is licensed under the [FUTO Source First License 1.1](LICENSE.md).
+The FUTO code in this repository is licensed under the [FUTO Source First License 1.1](LICENSE.md).
 Additional code created by Patrick Robertson and David Chan are licensed under the [Apache License 2.0](LICENSE_LITERATIM).